probmods/dippl/chapters/03-enumeration.md

 ## Continuation-passing transform

-Program can automatically be transformed into continuation-passing style.
+A program can automatically be transformed into continuation-passing style.
 Let's look at what a naive transformation looks like for function expressions, function application, and constants.

 Note: in the following examples, `CpsTransform` is to be read as a macro that transforms source code, not as an object-level function.